Updated: May 2023

 1. Don’t use JDBC

-The fastest of all.
-Most databases will have a tool to handle bulk inserts natively.
+Most databases have a tool to handle bulk inserts natively and this is the fastest way to do it.
 The option isn’t always there, but if the data format is supported by the tool, you won’t find a faster option.

 2. Use Prepared Statements